Speaking clock: Australia

 This mechanical system was replaced with a digital system in 1990.
 Each speaking clock ensemble consisted of two announcing units (Zag 500), a supervisory unit (CCU 500), two phase-locked oscillators, two pulse distribution units, a Civil Time Receiver (plus a spare), and two or four Computime 1200 baud modems.
 The voice was provided by Richard Peach, a former ABC broadcaster.
 The various components were sent for commercial production after a working prototype was built in the Telstra Research Laboratory (TRL).
 Assmann Australia used a German announcing unit and built a supervisory unit to TRL specifications.
 Design 2000 incorporated TRL oscillators in the phase locked oscillator units designed at TRL and controlled by two tone from the Telstra Caesium beam frequency standards.
 Ged Company built civil time receivers.
 The civil time code generators and two tone generators were designed and built within TRL.
 The changeover occurred at 12 noon, September 12, 1990.

 Each state capital had a digital speaking clock for the local time of day with one access number for all Australia, 1194.
 In 2002 the Telstra 1194 service was migrated to Informatel (which uses its own digital technology, in conjunction with the National Measurement Institute — but kept the original voice of Richard Peach), whilst the other time services (e.g. hourly pips to radio stations) were retained as a service by Telstra.
 In May 2006 the remaining Telstra services were withdrawn and the digital hardware was decommissioned.
 Telstra ended the 1194 service on the midnight of October 1, 2019 and Australians no longer have access to this service.
 A web-based simulation of the 1194 service was created by musician Ryan Monro on the day of the original service's shutdown.

 In 2024, the National Communication Museum opened in Melbourne.
 There is a restored 1954 speaking clock on display, featuring the original voice of Gordon Gow.
 There is also an Assman Speaking Clock from 1990 on display.

 Austria

-In Austria, the speaking clock ("Zeitansage", which literally means "time announcement") number is 0810/00-1503 (rate: 6¢/min.) since 2009.
+In Austria, the speaking clock ("Zeitansage", which literally means "time announcement") number has been 0810/00-1503 (rate: 6¢/min.) since 2009.
 A recorded female voice says: "Es wird mit dem Summerton 15 Uhr, 53 Minuten und 10 Sekunden", meaning "At the buzzing tone, the time will be 15 hours, 53 minutes and 10 seconds", followed by a short pause and a 1 kHz, 0.25 seconds long beep (even though the announcement "buzzing tone" suggests otherwise).
 The time is announced in 10 second intervals using the voice of radio host Angelika Lang.

 Before 2009, the speaking clock was available at local call rates by dialing 1503.
 Until then, the voice was generated by an Assmann ZAG500 time announcement device.
 The announcements were voiced by former switchboard operator Renate Fuczik.

 Telephone time signals first became available in Vienna in 1929, with an automatic voice announcement being added in 1941.